-Cabaye was a classy as ever with his work in the centre of Newcastle's midfield - winning key battles in the middle of the park, as well as being the key orchestrator of the Newcastle attack - which seen him in the end bag the winning goal.
+Cabaye was a classy as ever with his work in the centre of Newcastle's midfield, winning key battles in the middle of the park, as well as being the key orchestrator of the Newcastle attack – which saw him in the end bag the winning goal.

 It was those sort of performances from the Frenchman that sealed him his big money move to Paris Saint Germain in 2014.